-Below are the some of the features:
+Below are some of the features:

 SAP CRM service mainly deals with managing the various service cycles and its components.
-As we already aware that customers are expecting more services from organizations.
+As we are already aware that customers are expecting more services from organizations.
 SAP CRM provides an end-to-end solution to manage customers in terms of services.
 That helps the organizations to increase customer loyalty and profitability.
 It also provides a predefined business role for service professionals.
-One can manage the service cycles that includes agreements, contracts, order management, complaints using SAP CRM.
+One can manage the service cycles that include agreements, contracts, order management, complaints using SAP CRM.

 SAP CRM service can be accessed from different ways in any CRM.
 Following are the key functions that can be performed from an SAP CRM WebClient:

 SAP CRM provides an option to implement various channels for all your businesses such as the internet, telephony, field sales, and partners.
 This mainly increases customer interactions.
 It also provides a user-friendly interface to maintain their day-to-day activities or tasks.
-SAP CRM also offers customer-specific requirement and industry-specific processes.
+SAP CRM also offers customer-specific requirements and industry-specific processes.